Distribution functions for a family of axially symmetric galaxy models: Introduction

 \section{Introduction}

 The problem of finding self-consistent stellar models for galaxies is of wide interest in astrophysics.
 Usually, once the potential-density pair (PDP) is formulated as a model for a galaxy, the next step is to find the corresponding distribution function (DF).
 This is one of the fundamental quantities in galactic dynamics specifying the distribution of the stars in the phase-space of positions and velocities.
-Although the DF can generally not be measured directly, there are some observationally accesible quantities that are closed related to the DF: the projected density and the light-of-sight velocity, provided by photometric and kinematic observations, are examples of DF's moments.
+Although the DF can generally not be measured directly, there are some observationally accesible quantities that are closed related to the DF: the projected density and the line-of-sight velocity, provided by photometric and kinematic observations, are examples of DF moments.
 Thus, the formulation of a PDP with its corresponding equilibrium DFs establish a self-consistent stellar model that can be corroborated by astronomical observations.

-On the other hand, a fact that is usually assumed in astrophysics is that the main part of the mass of a typical spiral galaxy is concentrated in a thin disc (\cite{BT}).
-Accordingly, the study of the gravitational potential generated by an idealized thin disc is a problem of great astrophysical relevance and so, through the years, different approaches has been used to obtain the PDP for such kind of thin disc models (see \cite{KUZ} and Toomre (\citeyear{T1,T2}), as examples).
-Now, a simple method to obtain the PDP of thin discs of finite radius was developed by \cite{HUNT}, the simplest example of disc obtained by this method being the Kalnajs disc (\cite{KAL1}).
+On the other hand, a fact that is usually assumed in astrophysics, see \cite{BT}, is that the main part of the mass of a typical spiral galaxy is concentrated in a thin disk.
+Accordingly, the study of the gravitational potential generated by an idealized thin disk is a problem of great astrophysical relevance and so, through the years, different approaches has been used to obtain the PDP for such kind of thin disk models (see \cite{KUZ} and \cite{T1,T2}, as examples).

-In a previous paper (\cite{GR}) we use the Hunter method in order to obtain an infinite family of axially symmetric finite thin discs, characterized by a well-behaved surface density, whose first member is precisely the well-known Kalnajs disc (\cite{KAL1}) and, more recently, a detailed study of the kinematics characterizing such discs was be made by \cite{RLG}.
-So, in order to obtain self-consistent stellar models for this family of generalized Kalnajs discs, we will consider at the present paper the derivation of some two-integral DFs for the first four members of the family.
+Now, a simple method to obtain the PDP of thin disks of finite radius was developed by \cite{HUNT}, the simplest example of disk obtained by this method being the \cite{KAL1} disk.
+In \cite{GR}, we use the Hunter method in order to obtain an infinite family of axially symmetric finite thin disks, characterized by a well-behaved surface density, whose first member is precisely the well-known Kalnajs disk.
+Also, the motion of test particles in the gravitational fields generated by the first four members of this family was studied in \cite{RLG}, and a new infinite family of self-consistent models was obtained in \cite{PRG} as a superposition of members belonging to the family.